-This feature is turned Off by default, but Team Admins can follow the steps below to set this up for a given team inbox.
+This feature is turned Off by default, but Workspace Admins can follow the steps below to set this up for a given shared inbox.

 Click the gear icon on the top right of Front and into the Company settings tab.
-Click Inboxes, and Add a team inbox.
+Click Inboxes, and Add a shared inbox.

-Set up your team inbox by following the steps listed here.
+Set up your shared inbox by following the steps listed here.

 Click the gear icon on the top right of Front and into the Company settings tab.
-Click Inboxes, and select the team inbox.
+Click Inboxes, and select the shared inbox.